etsmith9/M10L4_JavaScript-Objects/README.md

 1. Exploring JavaScript Objects
 Objective: The aim of this assignment is to deepen understanding and proficiency in manipulating JavaScript objects, including creating objects, accessing properties and methods, using constructors, and working with prototypes.

-Problem Statement: You are tasked with creating a JavaScript program that simulates a digital library system.
+Question 1 - Problem Statement: You are tasked with creating a JavaScript program that simulates a digital library system.
 The program should allow users to add new books, search for books by title or author, and display information about the library's collection.

 Task 1: Create a constructor function for the Book object with properties for title, author, and pages.